Genetics and personalised medicine: where’s the revolution?

 To be fair, there are a few studies that suggest behaviour can be tweaked, but the tiny effect size of these studies is so small and underwhelming that they can hardly be held up as an example of a healthcare “revolution”, especially since the body of evidence suggests otherwise.

 Yes, hype is a natural part of the scientific process.
-It can raise interest in a field and can help to build communities and mobilize needed resources.
+It can raise interest in a field and can help to build communities and mobilise needed resources.
 But the hype in this domain has been unrelenting.
 And many have noted that there are potential downsides.
 It has been suggested, for example, that the hype in the biosciences may lead to, among other harms:

 • Unrealistic patient and public expectations;